basecamp/bc3-api/sections/account.md

 Revoke account administratorship
 --------------------------------

-* `DELETE /account/people/2/administratorship.json` will remove account administratorship from the person with the given ID.
+* `DELETE /account/people/:person_id/administratorship.json` will remove account administratorship from the person identified by `:person_id` in the URL path.
 Only account administrators can use this endpoint.
 Account owners cannot have administratorship revoked through this endpoint.

-**Required parameters**:

-* `person_id` - the ID of the person whose administratorship should be revoked.
-The person must belong to the current account.

 Returns `200 OK` with the updated [person][person] JSON representation.
 On success, the response will have `"admin": false`.